 - Arrive early morning.
 Plan to be at the entrance by 9 a.m. (although earlier is better) and head to Yosemite Valley, the heart of the park.

 - If you want to hike, go early while the day is still cool.
-The most famous hike in Yosemite Valley is the Mist Trail, which gets you up close to Vernal Falls (3 miles roundtrip) and Nevada Falls (keep going past Vernal, for 7 miles roundtrip).
-While the mileage doesn’t seem far, note that it’s uphill the whole way.
+The most famous hike in Yosemite Valley is the Mist Trail, which gets you up close to Vernal Falls (2.4 miles roundtrip) and Nevada Falls (keep going past Vernal, for 5.7 miles roundtrip).
+While the mileage doesn’t seem far, it’s uphill the whole way and will work up a sweat.
 If you prefer an easier hike without the elevation gain, Mirror Lake is another good option.
 The trail is a relaxed 4.4 miles roundtrip, to a serene little lake in the shadow of Half Dome.

 - Explore Yosemite Valley.
 Take some time to stroll the paved paths that wind through the valley meadows.
-Here, you’ll also find Yosemite Falls, North America’s tallest waterfall (simply follow the signs to the falls!).
+Here, you’ll also find Yosemite Falls, North America’s tallest waterfall.
 You can stop at Yosemite Village for lunch if you’re hungry.

 - Cool off in the Merced River and beat the afternoon heat.
-Head to either Sentinel Beach (directions) or Cathedral Beach (directions), where you can easily idle away on the sandy banks.
-Both beaches have parking lots for easy water access, and stellar views: Sentinel looks out to Yosemite Falls, while Cathedral sits in the shadow of El Capitan.
+Head to either Sentinel Beach (directions) or Cathedral Beach (directions), where you can easily idle away an afternoon on the sandy banks.
+Both beaches have parking lots for easy water access, and stellar views.
+Sentinel Beach looks out to Yosemite Falls, while Cathedral Beach sits in the shadow of El Capitan.

-- In late afternoon/early evening, take a picnic to the meadow across the road from the famed El Capitan.
-(You can grab provisions at the store in Yosemite Village, in case you didn’t bring your own).
+- In late afternoon/early evening, bring a picnic to the meadow across the road from the famed El Capitan.
+(You can grab provisions at the store in Yosemite Village, if you didn’t bring your own).
 Park along Northside Drive at the base of El Cap (directions), and choose a comfy spot in El Capitan Meadow.
 As the sun starts to set, you’ll catch the rosy alpenglow stretch across the face of the granite monolith.
 If you look very closely, you might see rock climbers scattered across the face of this rock-climbing mecca.
-(They look like tiny specs to the naked eye).
+They look like tiny specs to the naked eye.

 Day 2: See Yosemite’s other iconic overlooks, drive to Kings Canyon